 New-Haven-based Mothers for Justice begins its campaigns for change with the experiences of the members themselves.
 A program of the anti-poverty agency Christian Community Action, the group holds meetings to identify the most pressing issues faced by its members and builds alliances with legislators who can help them.

 "We are best known for the personal experiences of group members organizing and mobilizing for change," says Merryl Eaton, advocacy and education director for Christian Community Action.
 "Mothers for Justice is about coming up with solutions.
 There are enough people pointing out the problems."

 Such was the case with their successful campaign to change state policies restricting access to higher education for individuals on welfare.

 The 1996 "Welfare to Work" legislation that led to the Temporary Assistance to Needy Families (TANF) program has a provision requiring recipients of cash assistance to either find work or participate in one of a variety of approved activities designed to lead to employment and financial security.
 Pursuing a post-secondary degree, however, was not an approved activity.

 Mothers for Justice saw the restriction was preventing TANF recipients from pursuing degrees that would qualify them for better-paying jobs help them and rise out of poverty.
 So they set to work on a campaign to change state policies.

 The multi-year effort included repeated visits to the state general assembly where the women testified and presented evidence in support of reform.
 They educated their local legislative delegation and found allies.
 They created a video that they showed at the state capital.

-Victory came in 2014 when they saw the passage of legislation that included post-secondary education as an allowable activity for people on welfare.
-It was just one of many examples of successful organizing in the three-decade long history of the organization.
-But their work doesn’t begin and end with policy advocacy.
+The victory came in 2014 when they saw the passage of legislation that included post-secondary education as an allowable activity for people on welfare.
+It was just one of many examples of successful organizing in the three-decade-long history of the organization.
+But their work doesn't begin and end with policy advocacy.